Before you get that pumpkin head tattoo, meet this tattoo removal doc who says he will never get a tattoo

 That is one reason why Dr Kevin Chua, 43, is glad he doesn’t have a single tattoo on his body.

-The tattoo removal doctor of Dr Kevin Chua Medical & Aesthetics told The New Paper he would never get a tattoo.
+The laser tattoo removal in Singapore doctor of Dr Kevin Chua Medical & Aesthetics told The New Paper he would never get a tattoo.

 Seeing the reactions of his patients as he erases their past mistakes confirms this.